rashmi2800/M2-EmbSys/Project/1_Requirements/README.md

 # WATER level ALERTING SYSTEM

  ## ABSTRACT
- This project uses a microcontroller(Arduino uno), an ultrasonic sensor, and an LCD screen as an example of an embedded system.
+ This project uses a microcontroller(Arduino uno), an ultrasonic sensor, and an LED.
+This is an example of an embedded system.
 The ultrasonic sensor emits ultrasonic waves that are reflected back after colliding with an item in front of it.
 The distance between the sensor and the item is determined by the time it takes for the signals to bounce back.

 ## INTRUDUCTION
 Water level monitoring has several environmental benefits and is a common measurement for a variety of companies and organisations.
 Monitoring water flow can aid in the detection of prospective changes in water flow, as well as increased or decreased water volume levels, which may signal flow path modifications or warn of potential surface level floods.